qubole/spark-acid/README.md

 ACID datasource has been tested to work with Apache Spark 2.4.3, but it should work with older versions as well.
 However, because of a Hive dependency, this datasource needs Hadoop version 2.8.2 or higher due to [HADOOP-14683](https://jira.apache.org/jira/browse/HADOOP-14683)

-_NB: Hive ACID is supported in Hive 3.1.1 onwards and for that hive Metastore db needs to be [upgraded](https://cwiki.apache.org/confluence/display/Hive/Hive+Schema+Tool) to 3.1.1._
+_NB: Hive ACID V2 is supported in Hive 3.0.0 onwards and for that hive Metastore db needs to be [upgraded](https://cwiki.apache.org/confluence/display/Hive/Hive+Schema+Tool) to 3.0.0 or above._

 ### Data Storage Compatibility